jotd666/burger_time/README.md

 - no9: music conversion
 - PascalDe73: icon

+Features:

+- 100% original game code, sound & graphics
+- hardware sprites used for better refresh rate
+- 25fps on A500 with great speed, 50fps on more powerful machines
+- PAL or NTSC supported (NTSC is slightly faster, also bottom of screen is cut, but it runs)
-Highscores & best times are saved (unless cheat is on)
+- Highscores & best times are saved (unless cheat is on)

 Controls:

 - joystick left/right/up/down: move character
 - joystick fire: pepper
+- "M": toggle annoying in-game music

 To start a game (when game not running):